NEOSidekick/n8n-nodes-neos/TASKS.md

 required: true
 }
 ]
+ (Already present and confirmed)

-	4. [ 	Task 5.4: In webhook() method, retrieve the stored token from this.getCredentials('neosApi').
+	4. [x]	Task 5.4: In webhook() method, retrieve the stored token from this.getCredentials('neosApi').
-	•	Example: const { accessToken } = this.getCredentials('neosApi') as { accessToken: string };
+	•	Example: const { accessToken } = this.getCredentials('neosApi') as { accessToken: string }; (Implemented)
-	5. [ 	Task 5.5: Compare accessToken with the headerData['access_token'] or query param.
+	5. [x]	Task 5.5: Compare accessToken with the headerData['x-access-token'] or query param.
 	•	If mismatch → throw NodeOperationError with 401 status.
+(Implemented, throws 401 or 403)
-	6. [ 	Task 5.6: Write fallback logic if the user wants no auth (optional).
+	6. [ ]	Task 5.6: Write fallback logic if the user wants no auth (optional).
 	•	Possibly a user config that disables token check.
+(Skipped for security)
-	7. [ 	Task 5.7: Provide user instructions on retrieving the token from NEOS.
+	7. [ ]	Task 5.7: Provide user instructions on retrieving the token from NEOS.
+(For US9 - Documentation)
 	•	This might be a manual step if NEOS requires configuration.
-	8. [ 	Task 5.8: Test end-to-end with a random token:
+	8. [ ]	Task 5.8: Test end-to-end with a random token: (Manual task for user)
 	•	Good token → triggers the workflow.
 	•	Bad token → returns 401/403.